Cambridge-Hands-On-Science/Experiments/Experiments/Physics/Rolling Down Hills.md

 **Racing jam jars down a gentle slope, to see how filling them affects the speed.** - Find out about rotational mechanics by racing jam jars of differing weights downhill.

-Last initially checked on 2023-01-18 by John Leung (cfl35@cam.ac.uk) and double-checked on 2023-01-19 by Lauren Mason (llm34@cam.ac.uk)
+Last initially checked on 2023-12-23 by Lauren Mason (llm34@cam.ac.uk) and double-checked on 2023-01-19 by Lauren Mason (llm34@cam.ac.uk)

 ## Tags
 <!--- Start Tags (DO NOT REMOVE THIS COMMENT) --->